 Liquidity risk arises from the Company's inability to meet its cash flow commitments on the due date.
 The company's liquidity is managed centrally with all the departments forecasting their cash and liquidity requirements.
-Management monitors rolling forecasts of the Company's cash flow position to ensure that the Company is able to meet its financial obligation.
+Management monitors rolling forecasts of the Company's cash flow position to ensure that the Company is able to meet its financial obligation xvi).

-xvi).
 ANALYTICAL RATIOS:

 S.No.
-Particulars Numerator Denominator Units As at 31st March, 2022 As at 31st March, 2021 Variance Remark 1 Current ratio Current assets Current liabilities Times 1.05 1.15 Note (a) 2 Debt-equity ratio Total debt (refer note 1 below) Shareholder's equity Times 0.83 0.49 Increase in ratio on account of increase in Trade Payables without corresponding increase in Equity due to low profits during the year.
+Particulars Numerator Denominator Units As at 31st March, 2023 As at 31st March, 2022 % Variance Variance Remarks 1 Current ratio Current assets Current liabilities Times 0.96 1.05 (8.05) Note (a) 2 Debt-equity ratio Total de bt (refer note 1 below) Shareholder's equity Times 1.10 0.83 33.30 Increase in ratio on account of increase in Trade Payables without corresponding increase in Equity due to low profits during the year.
+3 Debt service coverage ratio Earnings available for Debt Service (refer note 2 below) Debt service (refer note 3 below) Times 0.14 0.21 (35.00) Decrease in debt service coverage ratio is mainly on account of decrease in profits during the Current Year.

-3 Debt service coverage ratio Earnings available for Debt Service (refer note 2 below) Debt service (refer note 3 below) Times 0.21 0.89 Decrease in debt service coverage ratio is mainly on account of decrease profit in the Current Year.
-4 Return on equity ratio Net Profits after taxes Average Shareholder's Equity % 2.45 33.96 The Return on equity Ratio has decreased mainly on account of low Profit after Tax during the year compared to previous year.
-5 Inventory turnover ratio Cost of goods sold (refer note 4 below) Average inventory Times 3.65 3.57 Note (a) 6 Trade receivables turnover ratio Revenue from operation Average trade receivable Times 3.36 3.83 Note (a) 7 Trade payables turnover ratio Net credit purchases (refer note below 5) Average trade payables Times 2.15 2.04 Note (a) 8 Net capital turnover ratio Revenue from operations Net Working capital (refer note below 6) Times 37.63 15.27 Increase in net capital turnover ratio is mainly on account of reduction in net working capital.
-9 Net profit ratio Net profit Revenue from operations % 0.57 7.55 Decrease in Net Profit Ratio is on account of Contraction in margins, increase in input cost during the year.
-10 Return on capital employed Earnings before interest and taxes Capital employed (refer note 7 below) % 8.87 40.93 Decrease in Net Profit Ratio is on account of contraction in margins, increase in input cost and increase in capital employed by the end of the year.
+4 Return on equity ratio Net Profits after taxes Average Shareholder' s Equity % (0.39) 2.45 (116.42) The Return on equity Ratio has decreased mainly on account of low Profit After Tax during the year compared to the previous year.
+5 Inventory turnover ratio Cost of goods sold (refer note 4 below) Average inventory Times 2.76 3.65 (24.47) The decrease in the ratio is on account of increase in the inventory quantity during the FY 2022-23.
+6 Trade receivables turnover ratio Revenue from operation Average trade receivable Times 2.53 3.36 (24.74) A low accounts receivable turnover ratio indicates that the collection period for Trade Receivables has increased during the FY 2022-23.
+7 Trade payables turnover ratio Net credit purchases (refer note below 5) Average trade payables Times 1.45 2.15 (32.51) A lower turnover ratio shows that a company is paying its suppliers with additional time lag than as per the previous year.
+8 Net capital turnover ratio Revenue from operations Net Working capital (refer note below 6) Times (35.90) 37.63 (195.39) Decrease in net capital turnover ratio is mainly on account investing too much on accounts receivable and inventory to support sales.
+9 Net profit ratio Net profit Revenue from operations % (0.10) 0.57 (117.72) Decrease in Net Profit Ratio is on account of Contraction in margins increase in 10 Return on capital employed Earnings before interest and taxes Capital employed (refer note 7 below) % 6.22 8.98 (30.77) Decrease in Return on capital employed ratio is on account of reduction in margins due to increase in input cost, and increase in capital employed by the end of the year.
+11 Return on investment NA NA NA NA NA NA NA